duncanssmith/kg-pig-game/README.md

 How to Play:
 ------------

-To play the game run on a computer with PHP > version 7 installed.
+To play the game run on a computer with PHP5 or later installed.

 Make sure the file KGGame.php is set to executable by all: